Question: "How can Christian parents deal with empty-nest syndrome?"Recommended Resource:

 2. Pray for them.
 The effects of empty-nest syndrome can be mitigated through prayer for our children.
 Part of treasuring our children is to turn their growing and changing over to their Creator.
 Our children will face challenges, obstacles, struggles, triumphs, failures, and doubts as they transition into adulthood.
 Ask God to protect them, strengthen them, and give them wisdom, maturity, and opportunities to grow in their faith.
 And then ask God to help you let go.

 3. Provide a refuge for them.
 Empty nesters have not said “good-bye” to their children forever.
-Children made weary from continual days of difficult “adulting” will return home from time to time.
-During these times, welcome them back into your nest, encourage them, advise them when they ask for advice, and enjoy their company.
+They will return home from time to time, and hopefully stay in touch.
+Your children still need your parental love as well as your advice and friendship.
+Welcome your children back into your nest, encourage them, advise them when they ask for advice, and enjoy their company.

 4. Provide a safe place to fail.
 When our children blow it, as sometimes happens, we should provide a home that welcomes them without judgment and gives them a soft place to land while they lick their wounds.
 We should not enable sin, but we can and should extend mercy.
 The father of the prodigal son met his wayward child with celebration and an embrace (Luke 15:11–27).
 There is no verse in the Bible that advises us to say, “I told you so.”